-While a student at the Art Institute of Chicago, I had the opportunity to work in a variety of art mediums.
-For more than 25 years I have been creating artglass.
-Initially, I made very large, custom-designed, stained glass windows on commission for clients throughout the United States.
-In 1997 I began making fused glass pieces creating signature pieces of unrivaled artistic quality.
-I design glass jewelry and use small beads to embellish clothing.
-Currently I focus on lampwork, making glass beads in a torch.
-I have a teaching studio in Santa Barbara, CA where I teach beadmaking and fusing.
+While a student at the Art Institute of Chicago, Katie Stuart had the opportunity to work in a variety of art mediums.
+For more than 25 years she has been creating art glass.
+Initially, Katie made very large, custom-designed, stained glass windows on commission for clients throughout the United States.
+In 1997, she began working with fused glass, creating signature pieces of unrivaled artistic quality.
+She soon migrated into lampwork, making glass beads in a torch, which she uses in her unique jewelry designs and to embellish clothing.
+Most recently, she has expanded her artistic endeavors into copper electroforming, creating beautiful mixed media art pieces to add texture to her jewelry designs.
+She has a teaching studio in Santa Barbara, CA where she teaches glass bead making, fusing and copper electroforming.

 My first experience with molten glass was at Disneyland when I was 7 years old.
 I saw a man melting glass and designing ships and flowers.
 I was mesmerized.
 How could glass melt?
 Glass is hard and brittle, not flowing and pliable.
 This was my first experience with my love of glass.